 Classics tutor Dr Alistair Donaldson says: "My PhD is in Classical & Archaeological Studies.
 I have several years experience teaching and tutoring GCSE and A Level students, in addition to lecturing at the University of Kent.
 When teaching my students I try to encourage their interest in the debt we owe to ancient cultures ("What have the Romans ever done for us!?"), by arranging trips to museums, heritage sites and performances of ancient plays."
 Last year he took his students to see a 21st-century take on Homer's The Odyssey: Missing Presumed Dead at the Globe.
 Alistair has recently started Latin club in the College's Lower School.

 York graduate Richard Blood joined RIC in 2001 to teach Geography.
 Geography is one of the strongest departments at RIC both in terms of academic and extra curricular provision.
 The department holds a Secondary Geography Quality Mark from The Geographical Association.
 Richard has a keen interest in World Development Studies and has worked on a voluntary basis for the British Trust of Conservation Volunteers and Oxfam.
 Richard is also responsible for coordinating RIC's environmental projects and Duke of Edinburgh Award scheme which we offer to all students from Year 9 upwards.
 Aspects of the DofE scheme run throughout the curriculum involving everything from first aid to film making as well as popular expeditions.
-As well as Geography the department offers A level World Development.
+As well as Geography the department offers A level Global Perspectives.
 This subject takes an interdisciplinary approach to issues related to social and economic development in a globalised world, covering topics such as climate change, aid and debt, migration, gender relations and political development.